iricigor/PS-azmi/README.md

 # PS azmi

 PS-azmi PowerShell module simplifies operations against Azure cloud ☁ resources, like storage accounts and key vaults.
-Authentication is done via Managed Identity which is assigned to host virtual machine, completly transparently for logged in user or a running script.
+Authentication is done via Managed Identity which is assigned to host virtual machine, completely transparently for logged in user or a running script.
 Your code can be absolutely free of any secrets, you do not even need to store user names!

 The biggest difference between these and other Azure commands is that these do not require additional commands for Azure authentication, like `Login-AzAccount` or similar.